Babies & Children

 - For safety reasons, young children should avoid whole nuts.

 - Young children need some high fat foods.
-Use full-fat (soy or other) milk, peanut butter, tahini, avocado, and perhaps some vegetable oils and margarine.
+Use full-fat (soy or other) milk, peanut butter, tahini, avocado, and olive oil.

 - Encourage children to drink water when thirsty